Nancy Crow quilt art classes

 Yes, the rumor is true!!!
 Yes, I do ask that each student bring lots of fabrics.
 My personal theory embraces the belief that one will be

 freer to be creative if one has many fabric choices available in class.
 After 35+ years of teaching, I consider each class I teach to be on a graduate level and therefore I expect students to arrive prepared with all necessary supplies.
-In that regard, I have outlined those fabrics we will use in this class.
-For some students, my fabric supply list will seem overwhelming in quantity and variety, while for other students, the selection they bring will never be good enough.

-• • May 21-26 & May 28-June 2, 2023 | Strip-Piecing & Restructuring: Parts I & II
+• • May 17-22 & May 24-29, 2026 | The NEW Strip-piecing & Restructuring: I & II

 Open or Close

-Strip-Piecing & Restructuring: Parts I & II
+The NEW Strip-piecing & Restructuring: I & II

 • Level: Intermediate